Summary

 2GB | 4GB | 8GB |

-To illustrate why the filesystem choice matters, here are approximate benchmarks for common operations in a medium-sized project (50,000 files including node_modules):
+To illustrate the importance of filesystem choice, the following table presents approximate benchmarks for common operations in a medium-sized project (50,000 files including node_modules):

 | Operation | Linux Filesystem (~/) | Windows Filesystem (/mnt/c/) | Difference |